 Flexible Workplaces & Information Security

-Wherever you work for the BC Public Service, you're always responsible for protecting the security and privacy of the information you handle and the technology you use.
+Wherever you work for the BC Public Service, you're responsible for protecting the security and privacy of the information and the technology you use.

 What This Means for You

-If you are internally mobile, externally mobile or only telework on an occasional basis
+If you are internally mobile, externally mobile or only telework occasionally:

-Fatima sent herself a document to work on at home, but she doesn't have the latest version of Windows and can't open the doc.x file, so she uses Google Docs to translate the document.
-Are she and her supervisor meeting their responsibilities for work outside the workplace?
+Fatima sent herself a document to work on at home, but she doesn't have the latest version of Windows and can't open the .docx file.
+She uses Google Docs to translate the document.

 It's great that Yun Hee locks up her computer and files every night.
-That's more secure than leaving files lying on her desk at the end of the night like she used to do when she worked at the same desk every day.
+That's more secure than leaving files lying on her desk overnight like she previously did when working at the same desk every day.
 However, "shoulder surfing" can expose confidential information.
-Yun Hee needs to make sure to always lock her computer before she leaves it during the work day, even to go to grab a cup of tea.
-If she is viewing documents with confidential information, she needs to position her body to block the screen or move to an area where people cannot see over her shoulder.
+Yun Hee needs to lock her computer when she leaves during the work day.
+If she is viewing documents with confidential information, Yun Hee needs to position her body to block the screen or move to where people cannot see over her shoulder.